 It has been observed that the main motivation of individual threat actors who carry out European-focused attacks is to earn financial gain.
 Cybercriminals have made the banking/financial sector the main target.
 With the crisis of the COVID-19 Pandemic, targeted ransomware attacks have increased swiftly.
 Many organizations that could not afford service interruptions had to pay the requested ransom.
-Although, some ransomware groups have demanded more ransomware, threatening organizations to publish stolen data using Double Extortion methods.
+However, some ransomware groups have demanded more ransomware, threatening organizations to publish stolen data using Double Extortion methods.

 Lockbit ransomware, which was launched in September 2019, continues its activities intensively even in 2022.
 With the release of Lockbit v2.0 in June 2021, this ransomware has faster encryption capability, UAC bypass capability, and double extortion capabilities with StealBit malware.
 At the same time, Lockbit receives 80% of the ransom paid, allowing Affiliates to set their own ransom amount with the RaaS (Ransomware-as-a-Service) option.